The Churchville-Chili Central School District's first goal centers on our core business - teaching and learning:

 - Learners energized by engaging learning experiences

-Professional development opportunities for staff include: instructional coaching, in-district workshops focusing upon learner-centered practices, instructional technology, and collegial book study groups.
-New teachers are supported through our mentor program and monthly training sessions focusing upon lesson study.
+Professional learning opportunities for staff include: instructional coaching, in-district workshops focusing upon learner-centered practices, instructional technology, and collegial book study groups.
+New teachers are supported through our mentor program and monthly training sessions.

-The Office of Instruction coordinates curriculum writing and review projects with school level and district-wide committees (Curriculum Advisory Council), principals, and teaching staff.
-Program supports for all courses of study, as well as Gifted education, Academic Intervention Services, and ESL are maintained through this office.
+The Office of Instruction coordinates curriculum writing and review projects with school level and district-wide instructional leaders, administrators and teaching staff.
+Program supports for all courses of study, as well as Enrichment, Response to Intervention supports, and ELL services are maintained through this office.
 District data, NYS assessment data, demographics, and attendance are reviewed and coordinated to ensure the State Education requirements are met.

 The Office of Instruction is led by the Assistant Superintendent for Instruction and directly supported by:

 - Stacy White, Secretary, part-time

 - June Mead, District Registrar